DPhil Student and Clarendon Scholar

 Work was featured in CNN, CBC, Fox News, New Scientist, Scientific American, Popular Science, etc..
 Featured in Nature News & Views Article as well!

 I am originally from Toronto, Canada and I attended high school in Warsaw, Poland.
 I studied Engineering Physics at Queen's University, Canada as an undergraduate, and obtained my Master's from the University of Toronto, where I studied correlated, 'many-body' physics using ultracold atoms.
-I am currently pursuing my DPhil with Professor Ian Walmsley in atomic physics and quantum optics.
+I enjoy playing volleyball, squash, and tennis (albeit with less success).
+I am also keen on sailing, butterflies (esp.
+Birdwings and Swallowtails), and the work of Vladimir Nabokov.